Yosef Dayan

 His son, Hananel Dayan-Meged, refused to shake the hand of Dan Halutz, the (former) Chief of Staff of the Israeli Defence Force, while receiving the "President of Israel Excellence Citation" during the Israeli Independence Day celebrations.

+Books

+Yosef Dayan is the author of several books in Hebrew, Spanish, and Italian and has worked to translate modern Spanish literature into Hebrew.